upbound/docs/content/development-extensions/embedded-functions.md

 weight: 3
 ---

-Embedded functions are composition functions that you can build, package, and manage in your configuration.
-You can write composition logic in programming languages like Go or Python or in configuration languages like KCL or Go templating instead of the YAML-based patch-and-transform workflow.
-You can use embedded functions for shared logic across multiple compositions with your configuration.
+Embedded functions are composition functions that you can build, package, and manage directly in your configuration.
+Instead of relying on a YAML-based patch-and-transform workflow, you can write composition logic in Python or configuration languages like KCL.
+Embedded functions allow for shared logic across multiple compositions within your configuration.

 Some benefits of using embedded functions:

-* **Write configurations in languages you already know.** Choose from KCL, Python, or Go to control your resources.
+* **Write configurations in familiar languages** Choose from KCL, Python, or Go to control your resources
 * **Integration with your existing workflow.** Write functions in your configuration project and avoid tool drift
 * **Full IDE support.** Auto completion, syntax highlighting, and other coding tools